Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 In some ways more surprising was intense speculation that Kingfisher intended to buy Marks and Spencer, at a point when the retailer was struggling with a modernisation programme and had problems with overseas acquisitions in France and America.
 It is unknown whether such speculation was true, but remarkable for the impact that the media coverage had on the share prices and morale at both companies.

 Sir Geoffrey (who firmly believed the retail theory that consolidation would mean that ultimately only a handful of super-large, super-efficient companies would survive, while all the rest would merge or die) still had the biggest deal of all up his sleeve.
 In the late 1990s he formed a plan to catapult Kingfisher into the retail superleague by merging the General Merchandise Division with Asda.
-This is covered in a separate exhibit, here in the Original Virtual Museum.
+This is covered in a separate exhibit, here in the Woolworths Museum.